cucy/learnlanguage/go/books/go system program.md

 - Signal channels
 - Buffered channels
 - About timeouts
+  - An alternative way to implement timeouts
 - Channels of channels
 - Nil channels
 - Shared memory
+  - Using sync.Mutex
+  - sing sync.RWMutex
 - The dWC.go utility revisited
+  - Using a buffered channel
+  - Using shared memory
+  - More benchmarking
 - Detecting race conditions
 - About GOMAXPROCS
 - Exercises